 Up to firmware 2024.6, the entire ARP framework ran within a few processes.
 In addition, all processes ran with the same rights in the system.
 For example, an application also received all rights from the user that are actually only required for system functionalities.
-This needed to be reworked.
+This needed to be reworked and firmware 2025.0 is prepared for such additional restrictions.

-In special cases, authorizations that have been possible for applications before may no longer be available in the system with firmware 2025.0 (and also in the preceding Preview 2024.7).
+In special cases, authorizations that have been possible for applications before may no longer be available in the system with firmware 2025.0 or newer.